Skip to main content

 Identifier: RG.004.01

 Scope and Contents Handwritten letter from N.D.
 Pendleton to Bishop William F. Pendleton.
-Pendleton is tempted by W.F.P.’s invitation to spent the summer in Bryn Athyn, but unfortunately, Pendleton and his family will not be able to make the necessary arrangements this year.
+Pendleton is tempted by W.F.P.’s invitation to spend the summer in Bryn Athyn, but unfortunately, Pendleton and his family will not be able to make the necessary arrangements this year.
 Pendleton writes, “Our children have delightful memories of Bryn Athyn, but child like no realization of the difficulties.
 They keep the subject before us; and we can not but indulge their dreams.”
 Pendleton has received a letter from Wm....

 Dates: 1911-04-06